Partial Wasserstein Covering: Partial Wasserstein covering problem

-As a consequence of Theorem~\ref{eq:theorem}, a simple greedy algorithm gives 0.63 approximation because the problem is a type of monotone submodular maximization with a budget constraint $|S|\leq K$~\cite{nemhauser1978analysis}.
-Specifically, this greedy algorithm selects data from the candidate dataset $\Dcand$ in a sequential manner in each iteration to maximize $\phi$.
-We consider two baseline methods called \texttt{PW-greedy-LP} and \texttt{PW-greedy-ent}. \texttt{PW-greedy-LP} solves the LP problem using the simplex method. \texttt{PW-greedy-ent} computes the optimal $\mathbf{P}^\star$ using Sinkhorn iterations~\cite{benamou2015iterative}.
+As a consequence of Theorem~\ref{eq:theorem}, a simple greedy algorithm provides a 0.63 approximation because the problem is a type of monotone submodular maximization with a budget constraint $|S|\leq K$~\cite{nemhauser1978analysis}.
+Specifically, this greedy algorithm selects data from the candidate dataset $\mathcal D_\text{cand}$ sequentially in each iteration to maximize $\phi$.
+We consider two baseline methods, called \texttt{PW-greedy-LP} and \texttt{PW-greedy-ent}. \texttt{PW-greedy-LP} solves the LP problem using the simplex method. \texttt{PW-greedy-ent} computes the optimal $\mathbf{P}^\star$ using Sinkhorn iterations~\cite{benamou2015iterative}.

-Even for the greedy algorithms mentioned above, the computational cost is still expensive because we need to calculate the partial Wasserstein divergences for all candidates on $\Dapp$ in each iteration, yielding a computational time complexity of $O(K\!\cdot\!\Ncand \!\cdot\!C_{PW})$.
-Here, $C_{PW}$ is the complexity of the partial Wasserstein divergence with the simplex method for LP or Sinkhorn iteration.
+Even for the greedy algorithms mentioned above, the computational cost is still high because we need to calculate the partial Wasserstein divergences for all candidates on $\mathcal D_\text{app}$ in each iteration, yielding a computational time complexity of $O(K\!\cdot\!N_\text{cand} \!\cdot\!C_{PW})$.
+Here, $C_{PW}$ is the complexity of the partial Wasserstein divergence with the simplex method for the LP or Sinkhorn iteration.

 To reduce the computational cost, we propose heuristic approaches called \emph{quasi-greedy algorithms}.
 A high-level description of the quasi-greedy algorithms is provided below.
 In each step of greedy selection, we use a type of \emph{sensitivity value} that allows us to \emph{estimate} how much the partial Wasserstein divergence varies when adding candidate data, instead of performing the actual computation of divergence.
-Specifically, if we add a data point $\mathbf{s}^{(j)}$ to $S$, denoted as $T=\{\mathbf s^{(j)}\} \cup S$, we have $\mathbf b(T)=\mathbf b(S)+\frac{\mathbf e_j}{\Ndev}$, where $\mathbf e_j$ is a one-hot vector with the corresponding $j$th element activated.
+Specifically, if we add a data point $\mathbf{s}^{(j)}$ to $S$, denoted as $T=\{\mathbf s^{(j)}\} \cup S$, we have $\mathbf b(T)=\mathbf b(S)+\frac{\mathbf e_j}{N_\text{dev}}$, where $\mathbf e_j$ is a one-hot vector with the corresponding $j$th element activated.
 Hence, we can estimate the change in the divergence for data addition by computing the sensitivity with respect to $\mathbf b(S)$.
 If efficient sensitivity computation is possible, we can speed up the greedy algorithms.
-As mentioned previously, we consider both a simplex method and Sinkhorn iteration to compute partial Wasserstein divergence.
-We describe the concrete methods for computing the \emph{sensitivity} values for each approach in the following paragraphs.
+We describe the concrete methods for each of the approaches, simplex method, and Sinkhorn iterations in the following paragraphs.